-1. Glasgow Lions has dismissed the member of staff/volunteer.

-2. The member of staff/volunteer would have been dismissed as a result of the incident had they not resigned, retired or been made redundant.

-3. Glasgow Lions has transferred the member of staff/volunteer to a position which is not regulated work with children.
+- 1. Glasgow Lions has dismissed the member of staff/volunteer. - 2.
+The member of staff/volunteer would have been dismissed as a result of the incident had they not resigned, retired or been made redundant. - 3.
+Glasgow Lions has transferred the member of staff/volunteer to a position which is not regulated work with children. - 4.
+The member of staff/volunteer would have been dismissed or considered for dismissal where employment or volunteer role was not due to end at the expiry of a fixed term contract: or. - 5.
+The member of staff/volunteer would have been dismissed or considered for dismissal had the contract not expired.

-4. The member of staff/volunteer would have been dismissed or considered for dismissal where employment or volunteer role was not due to end at the expiry of a fixed term contract; or, regulated work with children; and, where Glasgow Lions receives information that a member of staff/volunteer who holds a position of regulated work has been listed on the Children's List, the member of staff/volunteer will be removed from the regulated work with children post.
+Glasgow Lions will also refer the case of a member of staff/volunteer where information becomes available after the member of staff/volunteer has: been dismissed resigned, retired or been made redundant or been transferred to another position in which is not regulated work with children; and, where Glasgow Lions receives information that a member of staff/volunteer who holds a position of regulated work has been listed on the Children's List, the member of staff/volunteer will be removed from the regulated work with children post.